-6.20.2 Children staying with host families - now referred to as homestay
+6.21 Homestay: Children staying with host families

 The schools may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
 Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable.
-In such circumstances the schools follow the guidance in Annex E of KCSIE (September 2021) to ensure that hosting arrangements are as safe as possible.
+In such circumstances the schools follow the guidance in Annex D of KCSIE (September 2222) to ensure that hosting arrangements are as safe as possible.